joakibj/tswrdb/docs/DOCUMENTATION.md

 +---------- RDBHashIndex.bin
 ```

+The RDB folder contains three interesting types of files:

-The ``.rdbdata`` files contain all game assets such as art, sound, textures and item data.
+* ``NN.rdbdata``: Contains all game assets such as art, sound, textures and item data.
-The ``le.idx`` file is the index file.
+* ``le.idx``: The index file.
+Contains data about how data is arranged in the NN.rdbdata files.
-The ``RDBHashIndex`` is presumed to contain the valid files for the current patch version.
+* ``RDBHashIndex``: Presumed to contain the valid files for the current patch version.

 The ``.rdbdata`` files are organized like a large disk image, with ``le.idx`` as the index file.
 It stores index entries, with a reference to a data entry, grouped by RdbType.